ci-group/revolve2/docs/source/physical_robot_setup/index.rst

             sudo apt install -y git libssl-dev libbz2-dev libncurses5-dev libncursesw5-dev libreadline-dev libsqlite3-dev libffi-dev liblzma-dev

+        If an `404 error` appears in this step, you most likely are on a old RPi OS.
+        To check your os version you can run :code:`cat /etc/os-release`.
+It should be version :code:`12 Bookworm`.

     #.
 Install pyenv: :code:`curl https://pyenv.run | bash`
     #.
 Add :code:`pyenv` to bash: